hunk7/Node-Learning-Resources/README.md

  Created for Learning & Practices
  github.com/hunk7

-You can feel free to edit and use this template for any personal use of your website.
-You can modify text and images to suit your own website.
+You can feel free to edit and use this template for any Commercial or personal use of your website .
+You can modify text and images to suit your own needs.

-You are NOT allowed to re-distribute our template file for any reason on your template sites or template collection sites.

 THANK YOU